Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 For details we refer to [Aronszajn1950]_ and [Mercer1909]_.

-Many machine learning algorithms can be written in a way that the only operations involving input elements can be written in the form of scalar products between those elements.
+Many machine learning algorithms can be written in a way that the only operations involving input elements are scalar products between those elements.
 A common strategy in machine learning is to map the input data into a feature space :math:`\mathcal H` and to do the learning in this feature space.
-If the only operations in :math:`\mathcal H` are scalar product, all these scalar products can be replaced by a kernel function replacing the explicit computation of the mapping to feature space :math:`\phi`.
+If the only operations in :math:`\mathcal H` are scalar products, these can be replaced by kernel function evaluations rendering explicit computations of the mapping :math:`\phi` to feature space unnecessary.
 This has some advantages:

-- In the typical application the kernel can be computed more efficiently than the scalar product itself.
+- Typically, the kernel can be computed more efficiently than the scalar product itself.
 This allows for working in very high-dimensional feature spaces.